juice-shop/pwning-juice-shop/appendix/solutions.md

 ## Dreadful Challenges (  :star::star::star::star::star:  )

-### :warning: Submit 10 or more customer feedbacks within 10 seconds
+### Submit 10 or more customer feedbacks within 10 seconds

 1. Open the Network tab of your browser DevTools and visit
    <http://localhost:3000/#/contact>